rovellipaolo/gnome-shell-extension-sermon/README.md

 A GNOME Shell extension for monitoring and managing systemd services, cron jobs and docker images.

+You can configure it to show only the information you are interested in (e.g. only systemd services and/or docker images).

 Published at: https://extensions.gnome.org/extension/1804/sermon/

 **NOTE:** The master branch supports GNOME Shell _3.32_.